hgrui/Monocular-Depth-Estimation-with-DL/README.md

 争取早日告别小白阶段！:blush:

 ### Lists
- - Unsupervised Monocular Depth Estimation with Left-Right Consistency (now - 2018/12/31) -
+ - Unsupervised Monocular Depth Estimation with Left-Right Consistency [DONE]
+ - Unsupervised Learning of Depth and Ego-Motion from Video [DOING]
+ - Learning Depth with Convolutional Spatial Propagation Network[DOING]

     Time to unleash your brillance